-Jacobo Azaguri (later Azagury) was born in Gibraltar on 12 June 1886 to father Abraham and mother Simy.
+Jacobo Azaguri, later spelt Azagury, was born in Gibraltar on 12th June 1886 to parents Abraham and Simy.
 He died on 17th January 1980.

-Jacobo was passionate about art from an early age, and this led him to study at the ‘Real Academia San Fernando’ in Madrid in 1915.
-In 1923, he moved to Lisbon to further his studies under Professor Cardoso y Veloso Salgada.
-This Professor was highly respected at the time, but Jacobo, when asked about his teacher’s influence on his art, famously replied that his true teacher was in fact ‘Mother Nature and [his] love for mankind’.
+Passionate about art from an early age, Jacobo studied at the ‘Real Academia San Fernando’ in Madrid in 1915.
+He moved to Lisbon in 1923 to further his studies under Professor Cardoso y Veloso Salgada.
+The Professor was highly respected at the time, but when asked about his teacher’s influence on his art, Jacobo famously replied that his true teacher was in fact ‘Mother Nature and [his] love for mankind’.

-Jacobo was Expressionist in style, and was preoccupied with social conditions and moral ideals in his works.
-He used a muted palette, even in his landscapes.
-Azagury had a tendency to strip nature of its beautiful and sensuous colours to reflect the hidden world of austerity and poverty.
-His subjects were derived from the under-privileged, mainly from Gibraltar and Madeira.
+Jacobo was Expressionist in style, and his works show his preoccupation with social conditions and moral ideals.
+Even in his landscapes he used a muted palette.
+Azagury tended to strip away the beauty and colour of nature, and reflected more on the unsavoury world of austerity and poverty.
+His subjects were mostly derived from the under-privileged of Gibraltar and Madeira.

-He admired a number of artists such as Michelangelo, da Vinci and Rafael, but cited Velazquez, Goya and El Greco as being his main sources of inspiration.
+He admired a number of artists such as Michelangelo, da Vinci and Rafael; and cited Velazquez, Goya and El Greco as being his main sources of inspiration.

-Throughout his career, Azagury exhibited in Spain- La Linea, Jerez de la Frontera, Malaga and Granada; Morocco-Tangier; and Madeira- Funchal, where he was evacuated from 1940 to 1944 during the Second World War.
+During his career Azagury exhibited in La Linea, Jerez de la Frontera, Malaga and Granada in Spain; Tangier in Morocco; and Funchal in Madeira, where he was evacuated to from 1940 to 1944 during WWII.

-Upon his return to Gibraltar after the war, Azagury became a founding member of the Calpe Artists Society, and highly encouraged and supported up-and-coming artists.
+Following his return to Gibraltar after the war, Azagury became a founding member of the Calpe Artists Society, highly encouraging and supporting up-and-coming artists.

 Jacobo spent the last years of his life in the Jewish Home battling cancer.
-A tumour caused him to lose the vision from his left eye but this did not deter him from continuing to paint.
-Jacobo was extremely close to his brother Solomon (Solly), a writer, who looked after Jacobo until his death.
+A tumour caused him to lose the vision from his left eye, but this did not deter him from continuing to paint.
+He was extremely close to his brother Solomon (Solly), a writer, who looked after Jacobo until his death.